mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/07/first-week-with-gcp.md

 docker push gcr.io/$projectId/myblog:1
 ```

-From here, we could now deploy this container from GCR to any service capable of hosting a container and which has access to pull the image.
+From here, we could now deploy this container from GCR to any services capable of hosting a container and which has access to pull the image.
 By default, any GCP service in the GCR's Project, has the proper access to do this.
 Now let's deploy this container image in three different services: Cloud Run, App Engine and Kubernetes Engine.

 ```
 # Deploy this container on Cloud Run (< 1min)
-gcloud init
 gcloud services enable run.googleapis.com gcloud run deploy myblog \
-    --image gcr.io/$projectId/myblog:1 \
+    --image gcr.io/$projectId/myblog \
     --region us-east1 \
     --platform managed \
     --allow-unauthenticated

 # Deploy this container on Google App Engine (~ 5min)
-gcloud init
 gcloud services enable appengineflex.googleapis.com echo "runtime: custom" >> app.yaml
 echo "env: flex" >> app.yaml